alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 ```

 We start by defining a `<clipPath>`, which contains a single shape -- the circle we want to remain visible.
-Then we reference the clipPath in the `clip-path` attribute on our image, and the SVG renderer only shows the parts of the image inside the circle.
+Then we reference the clipPath in the `clip-path` attribute on our image, and the SVG renderer only shows the parts of the image that fall inside the circle.

-If we put a more complex shape in our `<clipPath>`, we can use that clip when we actually draw the shape -- and that will only show the half of the stroke inside the shape.
+If we put a more complex shape in our `<clipPath>`, we can use it to clip when we actually draw the shape -- and only the half of the stroke inside the shape will be shown.
-Thus, an inner stroke:
+Thus, we get an inner stroke:

 <figure style="width: 686px;">
 {% inline_svg "_images/2021/strokes_5_clip_inner_stroke.svg" %}